The Archaeology of a Greek Sanctuary (Level 7)

 Module description

-This module allows you to take part in the excavation of an archaic/classical sanctuary on the island of Despotiko, in the Cyclades, Greece, where you will gain first-hand experience of the practicalities and methodology of digging up an important regional sanctuary.
-The module provides you with practical exposure to materials and concepts, and allows you to work hands-on with artefacts and their identification.
+In this module you will take part in the excavation of an archaic/classical sanctuary on the island of Despotiko, in the Cyclades, Greece, where you will gain first-hand experience of the practicalities and methodology of digging up an important regional sanctuary.
+You will have practical exposure to materials and concepts, and work hands-on with artefacts and their identification.

 The sanctuary at Despotiko is one of the largest sanctuaries in the Aegean for the archaic period.
 Excavating on Despotiko will allow you to understand better the role that sanctuaries played for the development of ancient Greek culture and to contextualise material culture within a religious framework.